 If you've read this far,

-you'll already know that train and subway bombings are sadly
+you'll already know that train and subway bombings, while rare, are

 latest double attack is far from the most serious in terms of

 casualties, and you'll also know that the situation surrounding

 the event narrowly relates to internal problems within Russia